How to Grow a Lumberjack Beard (2023 Style Guide)

 2. Long Lumberjack Beard

-As your beard grows in, you can shape it with a beard shaper guide to get the right cheek angles and symmetrical lines.
+As your beard grows, you can shape it with a beard shaper guide to get the right cheek angles and symmetrical lines.
 However, lumberjack styles also look better when they’re less trim and more rugged.

 long lumberjack beard